Skip to product information

 Tax included.

 EBOOK.
-Book 2 in this delightful USA Today Bestselling cozy mystery series.
+Book 2 in this USA Today Bestselling cozy mystery series.

 Jane’s ex-husband’s new young wife enlists Jane's help to solve a murder.